 Collins, C. John.
 Reading Genesis Well: Navigating History, Poetry, Science, and Truth in Genesis 1-11.
 Grand Rapids: Zondervan, Oct.
 30, 2018.

 Cortez, Marc.
 Creation.
 New Studies in Dogmatics, edited by Michael Allen and Scott R. Swain.
 Grand Rapids: Zondervan, under contract.

 –––.
 Divine Presence: Idols, Incarnation, and the Image of God.
 Grand Rapids: Baker Academic, under contract.

 Hilber, John.
 Old Testament Cosmology and Divine Accommodation: A Relevance Theory Approach.
-Eugene: Cascade, under contract.
+Eugene: Cascade, April 3, 2020.

 Madueme, Hans.
 The Evolution of Sin?
 Sin, Theistic Evolution, and the Biological Question—A Theological Account.
 Grand Rapids: Baker Academic, under contract.

 Torrance, Andrew B., and Thomas H. McCall, eds.
 Knowing Creation: Perspectives from Theology, Philosophy, and Science.
 Vol. 1.
 Grand Rapids: Zondervan, 2018.

 ———.
 Christ and the Created Order: Perspectives from Theology, Philosophy, and Science.
 Vol. 2.
 Grand Rapids: Zondervan, 2018.

-Fulkerson, Geoffrey, and Joel Chopp, eds.
-Science and the Doctrine of Creation: A Handbook of Modern Theological Approaches.
+Fulkerson, Geoffrey, and Joel Thomas Chopp, eds.
+Science and the Doctrine of Creation: The Approaches of Ten Modern Theologians.
 Downers Grove: IVP Academic, forthcoming.

 ARTICLES AND BOOK CHAPTERS